kstenerud/concise-encoding/cte-specification.md

 #### Comments

+In the event that a machine generating CTE documents wants to also output comments, the following rules apply:

 Comments **SHOULD** have one space (u+0020) after the comment opening sequence.
 Multiline-style comments (`/* */`) **SHOULD** also have a space before the closing sequence.
 ```cte
 // abc